What we know, and what we don’t, about Trump’s diagnosis | Federal News Network

 WHAT WE KNOW: TRUMP’S MEDICAL CONDITION

-White House chief of staff Mark Meadows said some of Trump’s vital signs were “very concerning” Friday and that the next 48 hours would be critical in his care.
+Blood oxygen saturation is a key health marker for COVID-19 patients.
+A normal reading is between 95 and 100.
+A drop below 90 is concerning.

-That was a much more cautious assessment than Trump’s doctors gave.
-Navy Commander Dr. Sean Conley said at a briefing outside a military hospital that Trump had been fever-free for 24 hours and that his symptoms, including a cough and nasal congestion, “are now resolving and improving.”
+Trump’s team said Sunday that Trump received oxygen at the White House on Friday.
+They were not clear on whether he received any Saturday.

-Conley revealed that Trump began exhibiting “clinical indications” of COVID-19 on Thursday afternoon, earlier than previously known.
+The additional details emerged after White House chief of staff Mark Meadows on Saturday said some of Trump’s vital signs were “very concerning” Friday.
+That disclosure contradicted a rosy assessment Trump’s doctors had initially provided.

-Trump has been treated with two experimental drugs, given through an IV, that have shown some promise against COVID-19, doctors said.
+Along with a steroid, Trump has been treated with two experimental drugs, doctors said.

 On Friday, Trump was given a single dose of a drug that Regeneron Pharmaceuticals Inc. is testing to supply antibodies to help his immune system fight the virus.
-That night, he began a five-day course of remdesivir, a Gilead Sciences drug currently used for moderately and severely ill patients.
+Trump also has taken two doses of a five-day course of remdesivir, a Gilead Sciences drug currently used for moderately and severely ill patients.

-Trump also received supplemental oxygen at the White House on Friday before he was taken to Walter Reed National Military Medical Center, a person familiar with the president’s condition person revealed Saturday.
-The person was not authorized to speak publicly and spoke to The Associated Press on condition of anonymity.
+Trump’s team said Sunday that Trump is “up and around” and doing well.
+They said if things continue to go well, Trump will be able to return to the White House on Monday to continue his treatment.

 WHAT WE DON’T KNOW: TRUMP’S MEDICAL CONDITION

-Conley repeatedly refused to answer whether the president had needed supplemental oxygen at any point.
+Trump’s medical team continued to dodge many questions Sunday, such as the specific timing of the president’s dip in oxygen and the impact of the disease on his lungs.

-Asked for the president’s vital signs, Conley failed to provide any of Trump’s temperature readings.
-Those could indicate the seriousness of the president’s condition, a measurement the public didn’t get as Trump spent his first full day at Walter Reed.
+Asked repeatedly about what lung scan tests found and whether there have been any signs of pneumonia or other damage, Conley responded: “We’re tracking all of that.
+There’s some expected findings but nothing of any major clinical concern.”

-Conley added that doctors aren’t sure where Trump is in the “disease course” of COVID-19.
+Conley also hasn’t specified where Trump is in the “disease course” of COVID-19.
 Days seven to 10 typically are a time of higher concern, he said.

 WHAT WE KNOW: WHEN TRUMP FELL ILL